AcadIMAT

 The University of Pavia is located in the the Lombardy region of norther Italy and was founded in 1361 making it one of the oldest universities in the world.
 It doesn’t have a main campus, its buildings and facilities are scattered around the city, earning the city of Pavia its title “a city campus”.

-FEES: Tuition fees vary according to family income and country of origin.
-For international students (Non-EU countries) there is a flat rate to pay in 4 instalments.
+FEES: Tuition fees vary according to family income or country of origin.
+For international students (Non-EU countries) there is an option to pay a flat rate in 4 instalments.

 Past IMAT Scores of Pavia